Missy Elliott: 2005–2006: The Cookbook

-2007–2014: Production work
+2007–2014: Production focus

 Elliott was an honoree of the 2007 VH1 Hip Hop Honors.
 In honor of her career, many artists performed some of her biggest hits.
 Timbaland and Tweet performed "The Rain (Supa Dupa Fly)", Eve and Keyshia Cole performed "Hot Boyz" and "Work It", Fatman Scoop and Ciara performed "Lose Control", and Nelly Furtado performed "Get Ur Freak On (The Remix)".
 Since 2007, Elliott's seventh studio album has had several different forms with extensive delays.
 In 2007, she worked with Timbaland, Swizz Beatz, Danja, T-Pain and DJ Toomp and planned to release an album at the beginning of 2008.
 In January 2008, "Ching-a-Ling" was released as the lead single for the Step Up 2: The Streets soundtrack, which also featured "Shake Your Pom Pom" produced by Timbaland.
 Elliott released the song "Best, Best" in the same year and renamed the albums previous title FANomenal to its tentative title Block Party.
 She later decided against Block Party and four years later, in 2012, Elliott released two Timbaland-produced singles ("9th Inning" and "Triple Threat") exclusively to iTunes.
 Though the songs managed to chart on Billboard Hot Digital Songs, in an interview with Yahoo's The Yo Show, Missy talked about her hiatus from making records: "Your brain needs time to refresh!
 Things happen in your life where you can then write something else instead of the same three topics.
 Like, how many times we gonna talk about the club?
 I gotta feel like what I'm giving the fans is 100 percent and that it's game-changing.
 I don't just throw out microwave records."